What does the FML in FML Adventures stand for?

 How much luggage can I bring on the bus?

 The maximum weight capacity for each person’s main bag is 15kg.
-This main backpack will be stored in the trailer, and you are more than welcome to bring an additional personal bag on the bus with you.
+You are more than welcome to bring an additional personal bag on the bus with you.

 What is your cancellation policy?